lscalese/IO-Redirect/README.md

 * Redirect Output to stream\file.
 * Redirect Output to string.
 * Redirect Output to a global.
+* Cancel output.
 * Redirect Input from a stream.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.